pmaengineering/centralpy/README.md

   --help |             Show this message and exit.

-## Subcommand: update-attachments
+## Subcommand: upload-attachments

-  Update one or more attachments for the given submission.
+  Upload one or more attachments for the given submission.

   To pass multiple attachments, use -a multiple times.